kavyaballa1020/JS-Projects-for-Beginners/README.md

 4. Follow the instructions provided in the project's README.md file to set up and run the project.

-## Contributing

-If you have any ideas for new projects or improvements to existing ones, feel free to contribute!
-Fork this repository, make your changes, and submit a pull request.
-Your contributions are highly appreciated.

-## Feedback

-If you have any feedback or suggestions, please feel free to [open an issue](https://github.com/kavyaballa/javascript-beginner-projects/issues).
-We'd love to hear from you!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Happy coding! 🚀